mathigon/textbooks/content/codes/content.md

 ::: column.grow

-One year later, the inventor [Samuel Morse](bio:morse) developed an even better version of the telegraph, together with his assistant Alfred Vail.
+One year later, the inventor [Samuel Morse](bio:morse), together with his assistant Alfred Vail, developed an even better version of the telegraph.

 Pressing a button at one end of the telegraph line closes an electronic circuit.
 This means that current is flowing, which triggers a buzzing sound at the other end of the telegraph line.